CaiqueZizin/botPanel/README.txt

-This App have a propose to be an interface for users to use Bots of AHK
+This App have a propose to be an interface for users to use Bots of AHK.

 FOR DEVs :
 	Upgrade de App to Full Version: